x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/message-size-limits.md

 ## Scope of limits
 <a name="Scope"> </a>

 The following tables show the message limits at the Organization, Connector, Server, and Mailbox levels, including information about how to configure the limits in the Exchange admin center (EAC) or the Exchange Management Shell.
-To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.
+To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/exchange-server/open-the-exchange-management-shell).

 ### Organizational limits
 <a name="Organizational"> </a>